The Heartland FM Public File

-The Public File is part of Heartland FM’s license obligations to Ofcom (The Office of Communications), the regulatory body for all broadcasters.
+The Public File is part of Heartland FM’s license obligations to Ofcom, the Office of Communications, the UK regulatory body for all radio and television broadcasters.

-Heartland FM is an independent community radio service with a studio in Pitlochry.
-It provides 24-hours of broadcasting 7-days a week on 97.5 and 106.6 FM, online at www.HeartlandFM.co.uk with the aim to entertain, educate, inform and encourage local participation.
+Heartland FM has an aim to entertain, educate, inform and encourage local participation.
 The service is staffed almost entirely by volunteers and is supported almost wholly by the local community.